neerajrawat30/PlanIt/README.md

 ---

-# User Story
+# Problem Statement

+In many real-world applications, internal data should not be directly accessible or modifiable from outside a module.
+This helps maintain data integrity and prevents accidental changes.

-> As a developer, I want a reusable counter module that manages its own internal state so that other parts of the application cannot accidentally modify the counter directly.
+Your task is to implement a reusable **Counter Module** in Node.js that manages its own internal counter.
+The counter should only be updated using the methods exposed by the module.

+The module must ensure that the internal counter cannot be modified directly by external code.

 ---

-# Business Goal

-Create a Node.js module that exposes methods for incrementing, decrementing, and retrieving a counter while keeping the counter value completely private.

----

-# Module Specification
+# Objective

 Implement the module inside: